Muscle spindle: Structure

 Muscle spindles are found within the belly of a skeletal muscle.
 Muscle spindles are fusiform (spindle-shaped), and the specialized fibers that make up the muscle spindle are called intrafusal muscle fibers.
 The regular muscle fibers outside of the spindle are called extrafusal muscle fibers.
-Muscle spindles have a capsule of connective tissue, and run parallel to the extrafusal muscle fibers.
+Muscle spindles have a capsule of connective tissue, and run parallel to the extrafusal muscle fibers unlike Golgi tendon organs which are oriented in series.

 Composition

-Muscle spindles are composed of 5-14 muscle fibers, of which there are three types: dynamic nuclear bag fibers (bag1 fibers), static nuclear bag fibers (bag2 fibers), and nuclear chain fibers.
+Muscle spindles are composed of 5–14 muscle fibers, of which there are three types: dynamic nuclear bag fibers (bag1 fibers), static nuclear bag fibers (bag2 fibers), and nuclear chain fibers.

 Primary type Ia sensory fibers (large diameter) spiral around all intrafusal muscle fibres, ending near the middle of each fibre.

 Secondary type II sensory fibers (medium diameter) end adjacent to the central regions of the static bag and chain fibres.

-These fibres send information by stretch-sensitive mechanically-gated ion-channels of the axons.
+These fibres send information by stretch-sensitive mechanically gated ion-channels of the axons.

 The motor part of the spindle is provided by motor neurons: up to a dozen gamma motor neurons also known as fusimotor neurons.
 These activate the muscle fibres within the spindle.
 Gamma motor neurons supply only muscle fibres within the spindle, whereas beta motor neurons supply muscle fibres both within and outside of the spindle.
 Activation of the neurons causes a contraction and stiffening of the end parts of the muscle spindle muscle fibers.

 Fusimotor neurons are classified as static or dynamic according to the type of muscle fibers they innervate and their effects on the responses of the Ia and II sensory neurons innervating the central, non-contractile part of the muscle spindle.